qiandongmin/qiandongmin.github.io/projects.md

 permalink: /projects/
 ---

 Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+Currently doing more in data analysis and engineering, using Python, Pandas, Numpy, Hadoop, Spark, Scala, etc...